Mayurifag/yawn/README.md

 Run: `go install github.com/Mayurifag/yawn/cmd/yawn@latest`

 There are also pre-compiled binaries in packages, yet I am too lazy to write instructions to install them in Windows, MacOS and Linux.
+Yeah, those `curl` ones.

 Pro-tip: `alias q="yawn"` is very useful, add it after first tries + config adaptations and your workflow will be changed forever. 😉